 - Participants working with children must volunteer for a minimum of 4 weeks.
 Longer stays are encouraged.

-- Participants are given thorough preparation before departure, so that they know exactly what to expect.
+- Participants are given thorough preparation and a code of conduct before departure, so that they know exactly what to expect.
 This includes:

 - Information about the organisation they will be joining and the needs of its children

 - Who they will be working with and supported by

 - Rules and regulations relevant to their project and child protection (including issues such as photographing children)

 - Briefing and training is also provided on arrival.

 - A member of staff will be appointed as the participant point of contact.
 There will also be ongoing local support from Oyster.